recallnet/trading-simulator/README.md

 ## Portfolio Snapshots

 The system automatically takes snapshots of team portfolios at regular intervals for performance tracking.
-The snapshot interval is configurable via environment variables:
+The snapshot interval is configurable via environment variables in your `.env` file:

 ```
 # Configure portfolio snapshot interval in milliseconds (default: 2 minutes)